GuilleGarciaG/Metabolic_scaling_ectothermic_vertebrates/README.md

 * **Model_temperature_test.R** This script contains all the code necessary to reproduce the results from the Bayesian model analysing the relationship between the scaling slope and the *temperature-increased metabolic level* within ectothermic vertebrate species.
 * **Model_activity_test.R** This script contains all the code necessary to reproduce the results from the Bayesian model analysing the relationship between the scaling slope and the *activity-increased metabolic level* within ectothermic vertebrate species.

-The latter scripts provide the option to run just the model with student-t (as in the present manuscript) or with Gaussian errors, as:
+The latter scripts provide the option to run just the model with student-t (as in the present manuscript) or with Gaussian errors, as follows:
 > fitt <- # set TRUE to fit the model with student-t errors

 > fitgaussian <- # set TRUE to fit the model with Gaussian errors (pre-set as FALSE)

 (see lines 49-50 in Model_temperature_test.R, and 41-42 in Model_activity_test.R)

-Additionally, Model_temperature_test.R provides the option to (1) simulate 10 datasets under the temperature-effect model, with posterior mean parameter values and the same structure as the real data, and fitting the model to these simulated data sets; (2) plot estimates of the model fitted simulated data; and (3) check model residuals as:
+Additionally, Model_temperature_test.R provides the option to (1) simulate 10 datasets under the temperature-effect model, with posterior mean parameter values and the same structure as the real data, and fitting the model to these simulated data sets; (2) plot estimates of the model fitted simulated data; and (3) check model residuals, as follows:
 > fittsimulated <- # set TRUE to fit the student-t model to data simulated under posterior mean parameters estimated from real data (pre-set as FALSE)

 > processtsimulated <- # set TRUE to plot estimates from student-t model fitted to simulated data (pre-set as FALSE)